 Talking of rescue shelters, always consider adopting before shopping.
 But if puppy shopping is the route you want to take, always work with a reputable and responsible breeder.
 Sadly, there are many irresponsible breeders out there who breed dogs simply to make money.
 They lure dog lovers in with a lower price but do not care for the puppies’ health.

 The Pitbull is the smaller of the two, meaning he is instantly more suitable for most families.
 The Boerboel needs a large home for his giant body.
 The Pitbull is also easier to train and better suited to first-time dog owners.
 The Boerboel is a dominant dog and needs an experienced and strong leader.
 And he is less hyper and needy than the Pittie too.
-But overall, both of these guys make awesome family pets.
+But overall, both of these dogs can make awesome family pets when supervised and well-socialized.
 You just need to decide which pup better suits your lifestyle!